Impartner Receives Growth Financing from Golub Capital

 - Program Compliance Manager, which automates partner tiering and tracking of partners' progress in complying with tier and program requirements

-"This period of history has caused nothing short of a revolution in digital transformation as companies around the world race to sweep aside any remaining resistance to building a tech stack that truly transforms indirect sales and helps companies not only survive, but ultimately thrive, scale and prosper," said Impartner CEO Joe Wang.
-"We are thrilled to be working with Golub Capital and using this funding to accelerate our ability to help companies use our technology to navigate this dramatic and challenging market."
+“This period of history has caused nothing short of a revolution in digital transformation as companies accelerate the transition to technologies that will help them not only survive, but ultimately thrive, scale and prosper,” said Impartner CEO Joe Wang.
+“We are thrilled to be working with Golub on this funding to amplify our customer success resources and ensure we set the pace for innovations that help companies navigate this challenging market.”

 "Impartner has a proven track record of growth and innovation, securing their position as industry leaders in channel management technology," said Peter Fair, managing director at Golub Capital.
 "We are pleased to work with Impartner and to support their quickly expanding growth strategy."